GarrenBagley366/SP_PUBS_SSM_ExtraSections/README.md

 # SP_PUBS_SSM_ExtraSections

+## The Extra Section Engine consumes IBM MQ messages and sends the extra sections to ITA google via EMFT

 ### The Extra Section Engine is a stand-alone SpringBoot/Kubernetes application running on a Production Publications Azure node.
 A SpringScheduler configuration prompts the Engine to regularly poll a SabreMQ via an IBM MQ schedule Upates.
 Extra sections are determined via flight range.
-The Sabre green screen formatted data is effectively screen scraped and reformatted to an IATA standard SSM format in a file then transmitted to ITA via the existing NPPortal/EMFT file transfer system used for the Publications ITA SSIM transmits.
+The Sabre green screen formatted data is effectively screen scraped and reformatted to an IATA standard SSM format in a file then each file is transmitted to ITA via EMFT with a new NPPortal/EMFT jobs ismilar to the existing NPPortal/EMFT file transfer system used for the Publications ITA SSIM transmits.

 ### Each extra session processed is archived to a dated file with the original green screen format and the resulting SSM format, a copy of this is included with a notification emailed to a configurable list of email recipients.

+#### Assumptions
+* Once moved to production there is no human interaction to decide if an extra section is published, this is unlike Publications SABRE SSM

 ## Flowchart